 If you’re looking to get your feet on the property ladder, we are here to help you get your mortgage.
 After getting to know you and finding out how much you have available for your mortgage deposit, we will search the mortgage market and use our mortgage calculators to find you a deal with the lowest monthly payments.

-If you’re using a gifted deposit, we will advise you on the lender’s requirements for the gifted letter so you can relay this information back to the gift giver.
+If you’re using a gifted deposit, we will advise you on the lender’s requirements for the gift letter so you can relay this information back to the gift giver.
 We are also willing and often do have a chat with the person gifting and explain what happens to the deposit monies.

 Our team will do all this and more for FREE, so get in touch with us if you would like to know more and benefit from the advice and support that we can give to you.